alikhorramipour/Moonshot/README.md

 # Moonshot
- An iOS containing information about Apollo space program including missions and astronauts.
+ An iOS app containing information about the Apollo space program including missions and astronauts.

 # Installation
  1. Open up Xcode